What are "Needs" and why are they so important, anyways?

 Differentiating between how I act versus what I need from you

 When most people think about personality, they are referring to how someone behaves.
 "They are so talkative, social, introverted, extroverted, meticulous, assertive, sensitive."
 However, when we talk about Needs, we are not referring to how someone acts or behaves, we are referring to how they expect others to behave!
 When we talk about Needs, we are referring to an invisible part of one's personality that cannot be seen.
 I can't tell that someone is thirsty just by looking at them.
-But I can tell if they're thirsty if 1) they tell me, and then I can get them a glass of water; or 2) their unfulfilled Need is causing them discomfort and I can tell something is wrong, but don't necessarily know what.
-This is why Birkman describes both an individual's approach and style of working, as well as what they prefer and expect from their working environment.
+But I can tell if they're thirsty if 1) they tell me, or 2) their unfulfilled Need is causing them discomfort and I can tell something is wrong, but don't necessarily know what.
+This is why Birkman describes both an individual's outward approach, as well as what they internally prefer and expect from their working environment.
 When these Needs are fulfilled, it's more likely that the individual will be working in their productive style.

 Pro Tip!
 Here's a helpful acronym to remember the powerful meaning behind Birkman Needs: Non-negotiable Expectations for Environments & Desired Situations